|Jack in 1977 or '78. Copyright relevant owner|

 Audience: Do you think Dr. Doom is supposed to really be tragic?

 Jack Kirby: Doom is a very tragic figure, but Doom has got a lot of class.
 I like Doom.
 And he's got a lot of cool.
 But Doom has one fallacy.
-He thinks he’s ugly, see, and he’s afraid to take that mask off and he knows, he – Doom is an extremist.
-He’s a paranoid.
-He thinks in extremes, you know.
+He thinks he’s ugly, see, and he’s afraid to take that mask off and he thinks in extremes, you know.
 He can’t think, well, I got a scar on me, but that doesn't make me repellent.
 Actually, Doom is a very handsome guy with a scar on him that he got from acid when he was a child.
 But Doom is an extremist.
 He’s a paranoid.
 To him, he’s extremely ugly.
 If Doom were to lose one hair, he’d put on a wig, see.
 And if Doom had an enemy, he’d have to wipe him out, and if Doom felt that anybody was smarter than himself, he’d kill them because Doom would have to be the smartest man in the world.
 He’s an extremist.
 But, he has good manners.
 Yes?

 Audience: Dr. Doom without his mask on?